Iraqi Kurdish Forces' Destruction of Villages, Homes in Conflict with ISIS

 This 34–page report is accompanied by an extensive photo and audio slideshow, and documents the impact on civilian survivors of guerrillas’ use of antipersonnel landmines in Colombia, as well as the difficulties that such survivors face in obtaining needed assistance from the government.

 The Bush administration appears poised to erase many of the positive steps the United States has taken in the past toward banning antipersonnel mines.
 The United States will decide in December 2005 whether it will begin the production of a new antipersonnel mine called Spider.
+According to a media report, which the Pentagon has yet to confirm or deny, in May 2005 the U.S.

 What is new about this policy?
 The Bush Administration’s policy on landmines, announced February 27, 2004, reverses many of the positive steps the U.S. has made over the past decade to eradicate antipersonnel mines.
 The use of self-destructing mines is permitted indefinitely without any geographic restrictions.